Stirling Macedonia FC: Diminished success in the 2000s and 2010s, downturns and rebuilds

-In 2013, Stirling won their first league title since 1995.
-In October 2014, Cane Spaseski (also known as Sani) was appointed club president.
-With Sani at the helm, the club quickly grew to become a club of choice.
-Under the tutelage of Technical Director Richard Changadzo with an elite group of coaching staff, in 2016 the club’s junior NPL teams flourished and finished top 5 overall in 2016/17.
-Richard departed from the club after 2018, and Sani also stepped down.
+However, the beginning of the 2010s saw the fortunes of the club begin to turn.
+2010 saw the club capture the State Cup and finish as runners ups in the league.
+In 2013, Stirling finally returned to the top of Western Australian football as they won their first league title since 1995, and finished as runners up in the Top 5 Cup.
+In October 2014, Cane Spaseski was appointed as club president, and with Cane at the helm, the club quickly grew to become a club of choice.
+Under the tutelage of Technical Director Richard Changadzo with an elite group of coaching staff, in 2016 the club's junior NPL teams flourished and finished top 5 overall in 2016/17.
+Richard departed from the club after 2018, and Cane also stepped down.